 Sellers of fresh produce have clustered in Haymarket since around 1830, although vendors started congregating here at least 100 years earlier.

-Around the corner, you'll find a few historic pubs and restaurants dating from about the same period, and across the Greenway is the North End, where Paul Revere once lived.
+Around the corner from Haymarket, you'll find a few of Boston's most historic pubs and restaurants dating from about the same period, and across the Greenway is the North End, where Paul Revere once lived.

-Of course, the modern city surrounds you - but if you want to get a taste of "old" Boston plus the biggest produce bargains in town, Haymarket is the perfect place to begin.
+Of course, you're also surrounded by present-day city skyscrapers, traffic, and trendy shops - but if you want to get a taste of "old" Boston plus the biggest produce bargains in town, Haymarket is the perfect place to begin.

 Before you rush over to Haymarket to load up on fruits and veggies, you should note: